mobiletest2016/machine-learning-articles/articles/a-gentle-introduction-to-long-short-term-memory-networks-lstm.md

 ## Introducing Long Short-Term Memory Networks

 In their 1997 work, Hochreiter & Schmidhuber introduce the **Long Short-Term Memory**, or LSTM.
 In the work, the authors explore Hochreiter's 1991 thesis which among others investigates the problem with vanishing gradients in classic RNNs.
 They explore why they happen and identify a solution: the so-called **Constant Error Carrousel** (CEC).
-We'll explore why it solves vanishing gradients in more detail later, but it boils down to one thing: because the memory is constructed using linear operations, the derivative is always \[latex\]1.0\[/latex\] (because the derivative of \[latex\]f = c \\times x\[/latex\] equals 1.0).
+We'll explore why it solves vanishing gradients in more detail later, but it boils down to one thing: because the memory is constructed using linear operations, the derivative is always $1.0$ (because the derivative of $f = c \\times x$ equals 1.0).

 ### The contemporary LSTM architecture